 Number of servers: N/A | Server locations: 45 | IP addresses: N/A | Maximum devices supported: 2

 StrongVPN is one of the favourites among visitors and expats in China.
 It supports the most popular platforms with detailed manual setup instructions for others.
 This VPN features a decent number of server locations, and has no problems navigating around the Great Firewall, with connections proving reliable and pretty fast.

 And if you want security, there’s wide protocol support, up to 2048-bit encryption, along with StrongDNS, the company’s own concoction to protect against DNS leaks.
 However, there is a limit of two simultaneous device connections which spoils the fun just a little.

-The plan selection is also on the weak side, with only two options to pick from.
-Both come with a 5-day money-back guarantee, with the annual plan clearly offering the best value for money.
+The plan selection consists of three options to pick from.
+All come with a 5-day money-back guarantee, with the annual plan clearly offering the best value for money.
 The packages available are: